Scroll Top

 Please join us at the Lakeview site in Vasona Park for this meaningful experience as we symbolically cast our sins into the water, as a physical gesture of our sincere desire for repentance and renewal.
 We will provide the birdseed which is safe for the fish and wildlife.
 Please bring a dairy or pareve snack for your family as we’ll have some social time after Tashlikh.
 There is a $6 parking fee, cash or credit acccepted.
 View map of Vasona Park here.

-Join Rabbi Roller for a Tashlikh Family Learning experience with games, music, art and food!
+Join Rabbi Roller for a Tashlich Family Learning experience with games, music, art and food!
 This will also be held at the Lakeview Site in Vasona Park.
 There is a $6 parking fee, cash or credit acccepted.
-Email Rabbi Nathan Roller. for more information
+Email Rabbi Nathan Roller.
+For more information.

 View map of Vasona Park here.